Skip to main content

 • Sportsbooks still overweight QB star power and highlight plays.

-• Run-heavy teams exploit structural inefficiencies: fewer possessions, fresher defenses, and lower variance.
+• Run-heavy teams take advantage of structural gaps: fewer possessions, fresher defenses, and lower variance.

 • Bettors who spot these trends early—especially in September—can hit spreads, totals, props, and parlays before markets catch up.